-We, the citizens of the Barony of Ursundova, in order to establish a just rule of law, provide for the common defense, and secure for ourselves and our posterity the blessings of a free people, do ordain and establish this Constitution as the supreme law of our nation.
+We, the citizens of the Duchy of Ursundova, in order to establish a just rule of law, provide for the common defense, and secure for ourselves and our posterity the blessings of a free people, do ordain and establish this Constitution as the supreme law of our nation.

 In accordance with our laws, We recognize and endorse the Six Freedoms of the River.

 I. Establishment of Estates

-The people of the Barony of Ursundova shall be divided into three separate Estates.
+The people of the Duchy of Ursundova shall be divided into three separate Estates.
 Each estate shall be granted rights and privileges and each estate shall bear responsibilities.
 No person shall be denied entry or passage into any estate for reasons not established in law.